Dale Carnegie

 Published Little Known Facts About Well Known People

-The Carnegie Institute of Effective Speaking and Human Relations founded (approx.)
+Founded Carnegie Institute of Effective Speaking and Human Relations

 Published How to Win Friends and Influence People